Bernie Sanders on Economic Inequality

 OK, what’s the estate tax?

-The estate tax is a tax on the estate of someone after they pass away.
+The estate tax is a tax on someone’s estate which is all of the money and property owned by a particular person, after they pass away.

-While for many years this tax unfairly affected the estates and farms of many working- and middle-class Americans, it has been significantly changed to only affect large estates, worth several millions of dollars.
-The problem is that the rate has been lowered and the cap raised to such an extent that it has amounted to a huge tax break for the super-rich.
+While for many years this tax unfairly affected the estates and farms of many working- and middle-class Americans, it has been significantly changed to only affect large estates, worth over several millions of dollars.
+The problem is that the rate has been lowered and the cap raised to such an extent that it amounts to a huge tax break for the super-rich.

 Shouldn’t people be able to pass on money to their children?

-In Bernie’s view, estate taxes are fair — and necessary — to prevent what former Labor Secretary Robert Reich calls, “an aristocracy of wealth populated by heirs who don’t have to work for a living yet have great influence over how the nation’s productive assets are deployed.”
+They should.
+In Bernie’s view, estate taxes are fair — and necessary — to prevent what former Labor Secretary Robert Reich calls “an aristocracy of wealth populated by heirs who don’t have to work for a living yet have great influence over how the nation’s productive assets are deployed.”

-If you have 3 minutes, you should really watch this video from 2005, where Bernie railed against fellow lawmakers who were debating repealing the estate tax.
+If you have a few minutes, you should really watch this video from 2005, where Bernie railed against fellow lawmakers who were debating repealing the estate tax.
 The “I’m listening!
 I don’t hear an answer!” part is as good as C-SPAN gets: